runtimeverification/k/pending-documentation.md

 occurs as if it appeared on the left hand side, and the right hand side becomes a variable corresponding to the alias.

+It is an error to use an as pattern on the right hand side of a rule.

 ### Record-like KApply Patterns

 We have added a syntax for matching on KApply terms which mimics the record